doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot-part-3/index.md

 The shifts are the same for both plaintexts!

 This is a key insight to solving the challenge.
-Regardless of the bytewise XOR and bitwise shifts in the LFSR algorithm, the relationship between the plaintext and ciphertext is the same.
+Regardless of any bitwise shifts and XORs in the cipher, the resulting shifts between the plaintext and ciphertext are the same.
 We don't need to try to reverse engineer the algorithm.

 ## Reverse The Shifts